Breast Cancer Treatment and Pregnancy (PDQ®)

 - Ending the pregnancy does not seem to improve the mother’s chance of survival.

-Treatment options for pregnant women depend on the stage of the disease and the age of the fetus.
+Treatment options for pregnant women depend on the stage of the disease and the age of the unborn baby.

 Three types of standard treatment are used:

-Types of surgery to remove the breast include:
+Types of surgery to remove the cancer include:

-- Modified radical mastectomy: A surgical procedure to remove the whole breast that has cancer, many of the lymph nodes under the arm, the lining over the chest muscles, and sometimes, part of the chest wall muscles.
+- Modified radical mastectomy: Surgery to remove the whole breast that has cancer, many of the lymph nodes under the arm, the lining over the chest muscles, and sometimes, part of the chest wall muscles.
+This type of surgery is most common in pregnant women.

-Even if the doctor removes all of the cancer that can be seen at the time of surgery, the patient may be given radiation therapy, chemotherapy, or hormone therapy after surgery to try to kill any cancer cells that may be left.
+Even if the doctor removes all of the cancer that can be seen at the time of surgery, the patient may be given radiation therapy or chemotherapy after surgery to try to kill any cancer cells that may be left.
+For pregnant women with early-stage breast cancer, radiation therapy and hormone therapy are given after the baby is born.
 Treatment given after surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.

 Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells.
 There are two types of radiation therapy.
 External radiation therapy uses a machine outside the body to send radiation toward the cancer.
 Internal radiation therapy uses a radioactive substance sealed in needles, seeds, wires, or catheters that are placed directly into or near the cancer.
 The way the radiation therapy is given depends on the type and stage of the cancer being treated.

-Radiation therapy should not be given to pregnant women with early stage (stage I or II) breast cancer because it can harm the fetus.
-For women with late stage (stage III or IV) breast cancer, it should not be given during the first 3 months of pregnancy.
+Radiation therapy is not given to pregnant women with early stage (stage I or II) breast cancer because it can harm the unborn baby.
+For women with late stage (stage III or IV) breast cancer, radiation therapy is not given during the first 3 months of pregnancy and is delayed until after the baby is born, if possible.

 Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping the cells from dividing.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
 When chemotherapy is placed directly into the cerebrospinal fluid, an organ, or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas (regional chemotherapy).
 The way the chemotherapy is given depends on the type and stage of the cancer being treated.

-Chemotherapy should not be given during the first 3 months of pregnancy.
-Chemotherapy given after this time does not usually harm the fetus but may cause early labor and low birth weight.
+Chemotherapy is usually not given during the first 3 months of pregnancy.
+Chemotherapy given after this time does not usually harm the unborn baby but may cause early labor and low birth weight.

 See Drugs Approved for Breast Cancer for more information.